Top Menu

 Patch, prime, and paint the wall in your chosen color.

-I painted the entire bathroom in Sherwin Williams Tricorn Black in a satin finish.
-The sheen would help bounce the light to make this small space appear larger.
+I painted the entire bathroom in Sherwin-Williams Tricorn Black in a satin finish.
+The sheen would help bounce light, making this small space appear larger.
 Again, it is better to use flat latex finish paints for general stenciling projects.

 Mask off the other walls, ceiling, switch plates, etc., before you begin stenciling.